gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 breath, which turned into something like a laugh.
 "I just wasn't expecting it to happen *now*."

-"Well, what do they say---Fate is what happens when you're making other plans?"
+"Well, what do they say—Fate is what happens when you're making other plans?"
-She squeezed my shoulders once more---she was surprisingly strong for such a tiny woman---then went back to her own chaise.
+She squeezed my shoulders once more—she was surprisingly strong for such a tiny woman—then went back to her own chaise.
 "Now, tell me everything."

 She sipped her coffee as I recounted what I had seen the day before.
 Ishad was older, of course, and bald now, but he still looked as strong as a bull.
 And